kirkch/JUnitMosaic/README.md

     }

-The results of the run are currently printed to the console, which is useful for point comparisons during the development cycle.
+The results of the run are currently printed to the console, assuming that you did *not* enable assertions:

     Benchmark results for: